dafnifacility/cli/docs/developer_notes.md

 The script will modify the ID's of the models, dataset and workflows based on whether the CLI is installed for running on production or staging.
 (See [Running against staging](#running-against-staging))

-Before running the tests make sure you login to the non-admin1 test account if running on production, otherwise the account shouldn't matter.
+Before running the tests make sure you login to the non-admin1 test account.
 If you are already logged in, logout first to ensure the refresh tokens wont expire during the execution.

 You can then run the tests by using